 3.6.1 As part of the Community Plan and Climate Emergency Strategy the Council have committed to planting 10,000 trees by 2023.
 During the 2020/2021 planting season 5,997 trees were planted in total, over 2,500 of these trees were given away to residents or parish/community groups.
 A further 3,355 trees have been planted in five locations in Newark, 8 trees were planted at Chuter Ede School as part of the Christmas tree recycling scheme and Chatham Court as part of the Safer Streets campaign.
-Newark and Sherwood District Council are committed to ensuring that the right tree is planted in the right place, in order to achieve this, the Environmental Services team utilise The Woodlands Trust's checklist, this is also helping to develop, plan and inform our Emergency Tree Plan which is currently in the process of being developed.
+Newark & Sherwood District Council are committed to ensuring that the right tree is planted in the right place, in order to achieve this, the Environmental Services team utilise The Woodlands Trust's checklist, this is also helping to develope.
 The England Tree Strategy which is due for release will also inform our plan and will set out policy priorities to deliver our ambitious tree planting programme.
 It will focus on expanding, protecting and improving our woodlands, and how trees and woodlands can connect people to nature, support the economy, combat climate change and recover biodiversity.